junobuild/docs/docs/roadmap.md

 To support growth and foster new ideas, we aim to make various infrastructure improvements, including:

 - Adding additional authentication providers (Apr.
 2023) ✅
-- Upgrading satellites overall available memory to maximum possible (Oct.
+- Upgrading satellites overall available memory to maximum possible (.
 2023) ✅
 - Enabling the implementation of backend functions ("serverless functions") in response to events triggered in satellites
 - Replacing quick queries with certified calls by default
 - Automatically topping up smart contracts